 The progression from basic to advanced sight words—combined with phonetic skills—equips readers like Mia to handle harder texts with confidence.

 Fry Sight Words are not just useful to young readers, but they also benefit adult readers.
-Here’s how they can benefit both groups:
+Here’s how they benefit both groups:

 Young Readers